“How the Sausage Gets Made”

 - Our bodies (we create it!)
-The body produces collagen through fibroblasts (not via an organ) which are cells that live in all of our connective tissues.
+The key to collagen production are cells called fibroblasts.
+These cells live in all of our connective tissues.
 It’s their job to make collagen for our skin, bone, ligaments, and tendons.

 - Animals (we can eat those collagen-rich parts!)
 This includes any animal such as cows, chickens, fish, pigs, and even dinosaurs (I bet the T-Rex was loaded with collagen) from their connective tissue; skin, bone, joint material, cartilage.
 Collagen can even be extracted from the membrane of eggshells.